luislopez-dev/Nextjs-shoppingcart-template/README.md

 ### Support

 If you enjoy my work, you are welcome to buying me a coffee on Buy Me a Coffee!
 It's a small gesture that goes a long way.
-Thank you for your support! ☕️🙏<br>
+Thank you for your support! ☕️<br>
 <a href="https://www.buymeacoffee.com/luislopez" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>
 <br>